shelbyspees/speesblog/_posts/2015-03-24-how-to-write-a-resume.md

 - Objective
 - "References available upon request"
-	- If they want references, they'll ask whether or not you decide to waste space on your resume stating this
+	- If they want references, they'll ask for references whether or not you decide to waste space on your resume stating this
 - Physical address
+	- Traditional small businesses might care about this, but most large companies (especially technology companies) won't.
+They're not going to send you snail-mail.
+The space is better off being used for something else.
 - Hobbies/Other interests
+	- Just listing your hobbies is pointless.
+There's no way to prove how often you practice karate or play guitar.
+If you're really interested in something, make it into a neat project.
 - A second page
 	- If [Gayle Laakmann McDowell](http://www.gayle.com/resume/) can fit all of her killer experience on one page, so can you.